raygun101/MarkupKit/README.md

 For examples and additional information, please see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).

 # Document Structure
 MarkupKit uses XML to define the structure of a user interface.
-In a MarkupKit document, XML elements represent `UIView` instances, and XML attributes typically represent properties of or actions associated with those views.
+In a MarkupKit document, XML elements typically represent `UIView` instances, and XML attributes generally represent properties of those views.
 The hierarchical nature of XML parallels the view hierarchy of a UIKit application, making it easy to understand the relationships between views.

 ## Elements
-XML elements in a MarkupKit document represent instances of `UIView` or its subclasses.
+XML elements in a MarkupKit document typically represent instances of `UIView` or its subclasses.
 As elements are read by the XML parser, the corresponding class instances are dynamically created and added to the view hierarchy.

 View instances are typically constructed by invoking the `new` method on the named view type.
 However, in some cases it is necessary to invoke a "factory" method to create the instance.
 This is discussed in more detail later.